classdojo/rabbitmq-queue-stream/README.md

       if(err) {
         //handle error
       }
-      //Wait some time for queues to flush out.
-Then close Consumers streamifiedQueues.closeConsumers(function(err) {
+      //Wait some time for queues to flush out before closing consumers. streamifiedQueues.closeConsumers(function(err) {
         if(err) {
           //handle error